emrhAkgl/cstring/README.md

 # xstring

 The xstring library was written in C for a string approach similar to that in C++, but much less professional.
 Note that this is a personal project.
+The project file consists of a single .h file and is written on Linux.

 ## Installation